chrisdavies/rlite/README.md

 The value of params.name will be 'joe', not 'chris'.

+You can also use it as a pattern matcher trough `lookup`.
+It works like the router but instead of calling the registered callback it returns an object with the callback and the matched params.

 ### Browserify

 This library is [CommonJS](http://www.commonjs.org/) compatible, so you can use it in this way: